Breaking a "poor man" RG approach in the Luttinger liquid with one impurity: Renormalization group approach

-We will use the RG method in order to sum up logarithmically infrared divergent corrections to the reflection coefficient.
-In the original formulation of the renormalization group \cite{GML,collins} one has to find counter-terms compensating all ultraviolet divergencies and include them into the renormalized action
+We use the RG method to sum the logarithmically divergent corrections to the reflection coefficient.
+In the original formulation of the renormalization group \cite{GML,collins} one has to find counterterms compensating all ultraviolet divergencies and include them into the renormalized action

 Here $g_{2n}(\mu)$ are the renormalized coupling constants\footnote{We are using a bit non-standard version of the Gell-Mann-Low theory.
-Besides other coupling constants we introduce also the coupling constant $g_{2}$ for vertices with only two legs.
-Respectively, there is no need in $Z$-factors renormalizing field $\alpha$ itself.} \beq g_{2n}(\mu) = g^{(0)}_{2n}+\delta g_{2n}(\mu) \eeq where $g^{(0)}_{2n}$ is a bare coupling constant and $\delta g_{2n}(\mu)$ is a sum of counter-terms normalized at some point $\mu$.
+Besides other coupling constants we introduce also the coupling constant $g_{2}$ for the vertices with only two legs.
+Respectively, there is no need in the $Z$-factor that renormalizes field $\alpha(\omega)$.} \beq g_{2n}(\mu) = g^{(0)}_{2n}+\delta g_{2n}(\mu), \eeq where $g^{(0)}_{2n}$ are bare coupling constant and $\delta g_{2n}(\mu)$ are sums of counterterms normalized at some point $\mu$.
 In what follows, we will use the Pauli-Villars regularization.
 The physical quantities (in particular, the reflection coefficient) do not depend on the regularization scheme.
 The renormalized coupling constants should be normalized by the condition $g_{2n}(\mu\!=\!
-M)=1$ which means that at this point the renormalized Lagrangian coincides with the original one, \eq{det1}.
+M)=1$, what means that at $\mu=M$ the renormalized Lagrangian coincides with the original one in \eq{det1}.